It's not a good time to be a wild rhinoceros.

 .
 Widely sold in powdered form, it's touted as a cure for everything from headaches and snakebites to fever and cancer.
 In reality, however, it's made almost entirely of keratin — the same mundane material that makes up human hair and fingernails.
 According to CT scans, the structure of rhino horn is similar to horse hooves and turtle beaks.

 Nonetheless, it's often treated as a commodity more valuable than gold.
 And since many poachers now operate as paramilitary units, park rangers are being forced to serve as soldiers.
-On top of the 267 poachers arrested in South Africa last year, 54 were killed in gun battles.
-There have been at least 219 arrests and 23 casualties so far in 2013, according to South African National Parks
+On top of the 343 poachers arrested in South Africa last year, at least 48 were killed in gun battles, according to government data

 and the advocacy group Stop Rhino Poaching